Out-Law / Your Daily Need-To-Know

 • a voluntary notification form for any other transaction which a business may consider raises national security concerns but falling outside of the mandatory notification regime

-• a retrospective validation form that can be submitted in the event an acquisition within the mandatory notification regime was completed without seeking the approval of BEIS.
+• a retrospective validation form that can be submitted in the event an acquisition within the mandatory notification regime was completed without seeking the approval of the Secretary of State.

-BEIS will only accept a valid notification form and commence review of the transaction once it is satisfied that all the prescribed information has been included in the application.
-On 16 November 2021, the government laid before parliament a set of regulations setting out the prescribed information to be included in a valid application, with differing information required depending on the nature of the notification being made.
-Information required includes:
+The Investment Security Unit will only accept a valid notification form and commence review of the transaction once it is satisfied that all the prescribed information has been included in the application.
+In general, the Investment Security Unit declares a submitted notification 'complete' within 1-3 working days.
+Differing information is required depending on the nature of the notification being made, including:

 • details on the structure of the transaction